skupperproject/skewer/test-example/README.md

 Here we are using `--ingress none` in one of the namespaces simply to make local development with Minikube easier.
-(It's tricky to run two minikube tunnels on one host.)
+(It's tricky to run two Minikube tunnels on one host.)
 The `--ingress none` option is not required if your two namespaces are on different hosts or on public clusters.